dotlang/language/README.md

 *Closure*: All anonymous function and classes, have a `this` which will point to a set of methods for each of the variables in enclosing method (including input arguments and `this` as the container class).

-- Anonymous classes don't have constructor, fields or static instance.
+- Anonymous classes don't have constructor or static instance.
 Because they don't have names.
+They don't have constructor because they only have one instance.
 - If anon-function does not have any input and there is only one function (in short-form), you can omit `() ->` part.
 - Note that if the type contains methods with bodies, you cannot define anon-class (short or long form) based on it.
-- Anon-class can contain fields.
+- Anon-class can contain fields.?

 ###Templates